spukst3r/AEM-Package-Manager/README.md

  * list            - lists all available packages
  * install         - installs a package
+ * uninstall       - uninstalls a package
+ * delete          - deletes a package
  * upload          - uploads a package
  * upload-install  - uploads and installs a package
  * build           - builds a package